MR

 There are different sales taxes in Canada.
 There are sales taxes regulated by the federal government and sales taxes regulated by the different provincial governments.

-Let’s look at the different types of Sales Tax Canada.
+Let’s look at the different types of Sales Tax in Canada.

 1. Goods and Services Tax (GST)